purvi2003/TweetMood-Analyzer/README.md

 X (formerly Twitter) is a fast growing online platform where people can create, post, update and read short text messages called tweets.
 Through tweets, users can share their opinions, views and thoughts about a specific topic.
 In general, Sentiment Analysis (SA) is the way of identifying and categorizing the polarity of a given text at document, sentence and phrase level.

 This technique is being used in many fields like e-commerce, health care, entertainments and politics, to name a few.
 As an example, Sentiment Analysis is useful for companies to monitor consumer opinions regarding their product, and for consumers to choose the best products based on public opinions.
-The main task in Twitter SA is to determine the opinion of the tweet is either positive, negative or a neutral opinion.
+The main task is to determine the opinion of the tweet is either positive, negative or a neutral opinion.

-The main challenges of twitter sentiment analysis are:
+The main challenges of TweetMood Analysis are:

 1. tweets are generally written in informal language